huggingface/transformers/examples/research_projects/synthid_text/README.md

 demostrates the training of the detector for detecting such watermarked text.
 This detector can be uploaded onto a private HF hub repo (private for security reasons) and can be initialized again through pretrained model loading also shown in this script.

+## Python version

+User would need python 3.9 to run this example.

 ## Installation and running

 Once you install transformers you would need to install requirements for this project through requirements.txt provided in this folder.